 Most states tax at least some types of business income derived from the state.
 As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form.
-In most states, corporations are subject to a corporate income tax while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
+In most states, corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
 Tax rates for both corporate income and personal income vary widely among states.
-Corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Texas has a franchise tax (“margin tax”) that applies to most Texas businesses other than sole proprietorships and certain general partnerships.
+Texas has a franchise tax that applies to most Texas businesses other than sole proprietorships and certain general partnerships (those where all partners are natural persons as opposed to businesses or other entities).
 At the same time, Texas has no personal income tax.
-Thus, while your Texas business itself may be subject to the franchise tax, any remaining income after these taxes that passes through to you personally, for example from an S corporation, LLC, or limited liability partnership (LLP), will not be subject to further taxation on your personal state tax return.
+So, while your Texas business itself may be subject to the franchise tax, any remaining income after these taxes that passes through to you personally, for example, from an S corporation, LLC, or limited liability partnership (LLP), will not be subject to further taxation on your personal state tax return.

-The Texas franchise tax rate for most businesses is 1.0% of the “taxable margin.”
-However, for qualifying wholesalers and retailers (meaning, generally, businesses primarily engaged in wholesale or retail trade), the rate is 0.5%.
-Also, for businesses with $10 million or less in total revenue that elect to use the so-called E-Z Computation, the rate is 0.575%.
+The Texas franchise tax rate for most businesses is .75% of the taxable margin.
+However, for qualifying wholesalers and retailers (meaning, generally, businesses primarily engaged in wholesale or retail trade), the rate is 0.375%.
+Also, for businesses with $20 million or less in total revenue that elect to use the so-called E-Z Computation, the rate is 0.331%.
 (E-Z Computation is not covered here.)

-The “taxable margin,” on which the franchise tax is based, is equal to the least of the following three amounts:
+The taxable margin, on which the franchise tax is based, is equal to the least of the following four amounts:

 There is no minimum franchise tax.
-Moreover, if your business's taxable margin is less $1,000, or your business's annualized total revenue is less than or equal to $1,030,000, then you do not owe any franchise tax.
+Moreover, if your business's total tax due is less than $1,000 or your business's annualized total revenue is less than or equal to the no-tax-due threshold ($1,230,000 in 2022 and 2023; adjusted every two years), then you do not owe any franchise tax.
 Franchise tax returns are due each year on May 15th.

 Note that various possible state credits and discounts that may apply to your particular business are not covered here.